Sound Thoma

 Sound Thoma is a 2013 Malayalam-language action comedy film directed by Vysakh.
-It features Dileep in the title role as a man with cleft lip, while Namitha Pramod, Mukesh, Sai Kumar, Shiju, Nedumudi Venu and Subbaraju portray supporting roles.
+It features Dileep in the title role as a man with cleft lip and a defective voice, while Namitha Pramod, Mukesh, Sai Kumar, Shiju, Nedumudi Venu and Subbaraju portray supporting roles.
 The film, produced by Anoop, features background score and soundtrack composed by Gopi Sundar and the lyrics were written by Rajeev Alunkal and Nadirsha.Edited and Cinematography handled by Mahesh Narayanan and Shaji Kumar.

 Plot

 The story starts with Plapparambil family.
 It tells the family life of Plapparambil Paulo, a ruthless and miser moneylender, who has three children named Mathai, Joykutty and Thoma.
-Mathai, the eldest son, is thrown out by Paulo as he converted into Islam to marry his lover.
-He is enough educated and was authorised to run their own jewellery shop, which was later held by Joykutty, the second son.
-His youngest son Thoma suffers from cleft lip, and thus has a defective voice, but he still loves to sing.
-Thoma and Joykutty are unmarried.
+Mathai, the eldest son, is thrown out by Paulo as he converted into Islam to marry his lover Amina.
+He is enough educated and was running their own jewellery shop, which was later held by Joykutty, the second son who is an MBA graduate.
+Thoma, the youngest son has a cleft lip and defective voice, but he still loves to sing.

 Paulo and his family is hated by the locals of the Kuttanadu region.
-Thoma falls in love with Sreelakshmi, the daughter of Shankaran Bhagavathar, a music teacher who is also one among the creditor of Paulo and the neighbour of Mathai.
+Thoma is in a one-sided love with Sreelakshmi, the daughter of Shankaran Bhagavathar, a music teacher who is also one among the creditor of Paulo and the neighbour of Mathai.
 Bhagavathar and even Sreelakshmi hates the family thus she rejects the love of Thoma.
 Here arrive an SI named Rakesh who has an old score with Paulo as his father Raghavan Panicker is ashamed in front of the local after he is arrested by the police on an embezzlement years ago.
 He vows to destroy the Plapparambil family.
 Thoma decides to overwrite the dislike of the locals towards his family by forcing Paulo to conduct a mass marriage of five orphaned girls so that both, the dislike by locals to the family can be removed and Joykutty will get better alliances from better family, thus Paulo would be able to fetch his target of 2 crores.
-Paulo accepts the idea.
+Paulo reluctantly accepts the idea.